prc16/whisper/README.md

 Import database.sql file.

 ### Configuration File:
-Update the database connection details in config.php with your MySQL credentials.
+Update the 'config.json' located in 'database' directory with your database connection details, uploads directory, etc...

 ### Access the Website:
 Open your web browser and navigate to http://localhost/whisper.
 You should see the Whisper website.